AI in Healthcare · Performance Metrics

 What is a risk threshold — and who actually sets it?

 The AI model assigns every patient a risk score from 0 to 1.
-The threshold is the cutoff you choose: patients above it get flagged for further workup, patients below it do not.
+The threshold is the cutoff you choose: patients above it get flagged for workup, patients below it do not.

-In rare disease, this dial is especially consequential.
-The condition is already rare — so any threshold that is too high will miss almost every real case.
-But a threshold that is too low will flood the system with false alarms, triggering expensive or invasive follow-up for patients who do not have the disease.
+In rare disease, a threshold too high will miss almost every real case.
+A threshold too low floods the system with false alarms, triggering invasive follow-up for patients who do not have the disease.
+The threshold is not a technical default — it is a clinical policy decision.

-| 30 flag more patients ← |
+| 40 ← flag more |

 0.87